Why Cross-Channel Measurement Is a Problem for Social Marketers

 Once your data is aggregated and standardized, you can compare activity and success across all of your channels.
 Clear comparisons open the door for you to analyze global trends, get insights about content performance, find opportunities in each community, and optimize strategy and investments across networks.

 How Simply Measured Helps You Nail Cross-Channel Measurement

-Our product has been well known for delivering the detailed metrics and analysis that help you optimize Facebook, Twitter, Instagram, Tumblr, YouTube, Google+, and LinkedIn.
+Our product has been well known for delivering the detailed metrics and analysis that help you optimize Facebook, Twitter, Instagram, YouTube, Google+, and LinkedIn.
 We’ve heard your growing need to find a cross-channel view of your brand in social media and we are launching a new product that helps.

 7 Social Media Channels, 3 Views, 1 Report

 Simply Measured’s Cross-Channel Social Performance Report is a single report that aggregates social media analytics across seven channels: Facebook, Twitter, Tumblr, Pinterest, Instagram, YouTube, and Google+.
 This report works for brands with a single profile on each network or hundreds spread across all seven channels.
 Plus, the reports offers three ready-made views offering different levels of detail depending on your audience.
 With the Cross-Channel Social Performance Report, you can measure the things you care about, with a holistic approach that standardizes the terminology to give a complete picture, focusing on:

 By aggregating these metrics across networks, standardizing terminology, and framing your KPIs for comparison, you’re able to quickly and effectively measure your complete social marketing picture.
 In short, this cross-channel measurement report gets you out of data hell so you can spend your time on insights and results.
 To learn more about the Cross Channel Social Performance Report and what we’ve included to make your life easier, check out this full breakdown of everything the report features: Learn more about the report